aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 Function that determines the tool version used for processing.

+INPUTS:
-INPUT: tool to search absolute path containing version information, string to match to determine tool version
+  - $tool : tool to search absolute path containing version information
+  - $match: string to match to determine tool version

 RETURNS: version of the tool found, or undef if version could not be determined based on the path